A Little About Me

 As a father of two teenaged daughters, I know how to patiently help young people find and develop their own voice.
 Working with students at the most stressful moment of their lives – helping them stay calm and create great writing – is the most rewarding work I have ever done.

-That said, what I really appreciate about these kids is not their victories but their struggles.
+That said, what I really appreciate about my students is not their victories but their struggles.
 Today’s admissions process is a brutal gauntlet that sometimes begins very early in a child’s life.
 Buried in all of that hard work are the seemingly mundane experiences that students forget they should celebrate.

 Experiences that lead to great essays.